AgnostiqHQ/covalent/doc/source/index.rst

     ^^^

-    Build your own workflows with this cookbook-style collection of instructions for every stage of a project, from orchestration to execution to results.
+    Build your own workflows with this cookbook-style collection of instructions for every stage of a project, from coding to execution to results.

     ------------------------------------------------